-Step by step guide to establish passwordless ssh in two Unix or Linux servers.
+Step by step guide for establishing passwordless ssh between two Unix or Linux servers.
 Authenticate securely using public and private keys.

-If you are working in an infra where there are hundreds of Linux or Unix servers running, then you must be having big time while managing them.
-To deal with such large number of servers, passwordless ssh becomes an must do practice.
-Once can achieve remote execution of scripts, commands, sync files via scp etc tasks with passwordless ssh very easily.
+If you are working in an infra where there are hundreds of Linux or Unix servers running, then you must be having big-time while managing them.
+To deal with such a large number of servers, passwordless ssh becomes a must-do practice.
+Once you can achieve remote execution of scripts, commands, sync files via SCP, etc tasks with passwordless ssh very easily.

-Password less ssh is not compromising on security.
-You will be using pair of user generated keys for authentication so your security is not compromised.
-Its totally secured, only thing is you are being authenticated already saved keys rather than human entered password.
-This removes dependency of entering password and hence automatize whole process non-interactively.
+Passwordless ssh is not compromising on security.
+You will be using a pair of user-generated keys for authentication so your security is not compromised.
+It’s totally secured, the only thing is you are being authenticated already saved keys rather than a human entered password.
+This removes the dependency of entering a password and hence automatize the whole process non-interactively.

 Lets see how to setup password less ssh between two servers:

-Create your SSH key pair on source machine.
-This is machine from which you will be doing passwordless SSH to destination machine.
+Create your SSH key pair on the source machine.
+This is a machine from which you will be doing password less SSH to the destination machine.